Jimmy Suárez

-Jaime Suárez Juesas (born 31 December 1996), commonly known as Jimmy, is a Spanish footballer who plays for Cypriot club AEK Larnaca FC as a midfielder.
+Jaime Suárez Juesas (born 31 December 1996), commonly known as Jimmy, is a Spanish footballer who plays as a midfielder for SD Huesca.

 Club career

 Born in Oviedo, Asturias, Jimmy represented Colegio Los Robles, Fútbol Centro Asturiano Oviedo, Astur CF and Real Oviedo as a youth.
 In 2015, after finishing his formation, he was loaned back to his former side Astur in Tercera División, for one year.

 After being a regular starter, Jimmy returned to his parent club in July 2016 and was assigned to the B-team also in the fourth division.
 He made his first team debut on 31 March 2019, starting in a 1–1 Segunda División home draw against Deportivo de La Coruña.

 On 1 May 2019, Jimmy extended his contract until 2022, being definitely promoted to the main squad for the following campaign.
 He scored his first professional goal on 26 February 2023, netting the opener in a 1–1 home draw against Albacete Balompié.

 On 28 June 2024, Jimmy left the Carbayones and moved abroad after signing for Cypriot First Division side AEK Larnaca FC.
+On 12 July 2026, he returned to his home country after agreeing to a two-year deal with Primera Federación side SD Huesca.